milvus-io/milvus-docs/site/en/getstarted/hellomilvus.md

 title: Hello Milvus
 ---

-# Run Milvus Standalone using Python
+# Run Milvus using Python

 After the Milvus server boots successfully, test the platform using our Python sample code.